top of page

 (Written in old French)

 In fact, King Henri II died a few years later, after fighting in a duel against Le Comte de Montgomery.
 They both had a lion as their emblem.
 The duel took place in a field.
 King Henri wore a golden helmet.
-His eye was pierced by his opponent's lance.
+His eye was injured.
 As a consequence, he died.

 The quatrains of Nostradamus refer to all kinds of events - such as war, earthquakes, storms and floods, deaths, kings, the end of the world, etc. They do not say when the events will take place.
 Many people believe that his rhymes are truly foreseeing the future.
 Others believe that they are not.

-Some of the predictions are said to refer to: landing on the moon, the French Revolution, Napoleon Bonaparte, various wars, the death of Princess Diana, the great fire of London and so on....
+Some of the predictions are said to refer to: landing on the moon, the French Revolution, Napoleon Bonaparte, various wars, members of the Royal Family, the great fire of London and so on....

 On the evening of 1st.
 July 1566, Nostradamus told his secretary that "You will not find me alive at sunrise."
 This prediction was correct.
-In the morning, Michel de Nostredame was found dead, lying on the floor of his bedroom.
+In the morning, Michel de Nostredame was found lifeless on the floor of his bedroom.

 His tomb can be found in the church called Collégiale St.-Laurent in the town of Salon-de-Provence.